campuscodi/wp-softpedia-updates/readme.txt

 1. Unzip and upload the plugin into the plugins directory and then activate it.
 2. Go to the Widgets and drag the widget to one of your sidebars.
-3. Eneter all the details you want to customize and press 'Save'.
+3. Enter all the details you want to customize and press 'Save'.

 == Frequently Asked Questions ==